john-kheir/home/docs/appendix/docker.md

 Core0 is the `systemd` replacement for G8OS.

-The below steps will guide you through the process to setup Core0 on a Docker container.
+The below steps will guide you through the process to setup Core0 on a Docker container running Ubuntu.

 Steps: